simokitkat/Single-price-grid-component/README.md

-# Single-price-grid-component
-HTML &amp; CSS
+# This is a HTML & CSS responsive design!